NielOk/LLaDA_TTC/README.md

 ## Overview

 LLaDA’s standard inference method remasks low-confidence tokens and refines predictions in a single trajectory.
 However, this can lead to irreversible early mistakes and overconfidence.
 This project is focused on developing a multi-trajectory inference framework that stochastically explores and refines multiple candidates across multiple remask-denoise steps.
 Check the scaled_inference directory for various implementations of this.
+The most updated, refined scaled inference scripts that implement the framework of "thinking" I am studying are centralized in scaled_inference/scaled_inference_utils.py

 This repository includes:
 - Denoising trajectory search (DTS) with entropy, token dependency, and noise-weighted remask scoring